 10. Out Of Sight, Out Of Mind

 The adage is true.
-Items that are hidden in a closet or in a drawer mean you are most likely not ever seeing or using them, and you are probably hanging on to some items you no longer need.
-I’m not talking about your tennis racket or your sleeping bag that you just keep out of sight until next use.
+Items hidden in a closet or drawer are most likely never seen or used, and you are probably hanging on to items you no longer need.
+I’m NOT talking about your tennis racket or your sleeping bag that you just keep out of sight until next use.
 I’m talking about old trophies from your bowling team, programs from shows you’re seen, seed catalogs from years past, or old magazines.
 If you really have a sentimental attachment to those programs, bind them and put them on a shelf for all to enjoy.
-But if you’re just holding on to the trophies to remind yourself of the good ol’ days, then perhaps take a photo of them to frame in a shadow box along with some other old tidbits, and display it where you will see (and enjoy) the memories.
+But if you’re just holding on to the trophies to remind yourself of the good ol’ days, then perhaps take a photo of them to frame in a shadow box along with some other old tidbits, and display it where you will see and enjoy the memories.
 If you never see it, what’s the point of keeping it?

 11. Bonus: the best way to clean any room.

 It’s a HUGE undertaking, but we actually enjoyed doing this task in our old storage shed in Florida before we moved.
 As you take every item from the room (or garage, or basement), you put it in one of three piles: “Keep,” “Throw Away,” or “Donate/Sell.”
 THEN, put things back in order, with items you will use the most near at hand and items which are used less neatly stowed away.
 With only three categories and a ruthless attitude, you can pare down the square footage of the items you’ve accumulated over time quite quickly (plus make a few bucks when you sell items).
 If you’re moving, it’s actually helpful to do this again after you are settled in your new place.
 You’ll find that some of the items you just HAD to keep at your last home now no longer serve you.
 Buh bye!